decentdao/decent-interface/.github/CONTRIBUTING.md

-## Contributing to Fractal Interface
+## Contributing to Decent Interface

 ### Submitting an Issue